Kiki Lounge

 About Kiki Lounge

 Use it as a flexible evening stop rather than making assumptions about a food-led experience.
 If the occasion depends on a defined cooking style, named dishes, dietary information, or a particular beverage list, confirm those details directly before booking.
-If the occasion is a casual late outing in Douglas, the verified hours give Kiki Lounge a clear practical role.
+If the occasion is a casual late outing in Douglas, the opening hours give Kiki Lounge a clear practical role.

 Where it fits in a Douglas night out